Skip to main content

 To support the achievement of the Truth and Reconciliation Commission Calls to Action, particularly removing financial barriers to attaining a post-secondary education, Iniskim, the University of Lethbridge is waiving the application fee for all Canadian Indigenous students.

-Any self-identifying Indigenous (First Nations, Metis or Inuit) student who completes the Indigenous Student Application for Admission via email or in-person will have their application fee waived.
+Self-identifying Indigenous applicants can also complete the Indigenous Student Application for Admission via email or in-person and have their application fee waived.
 Completed application forms can be submitted to admissions@uleth.ca.

 You are encouraged to submit a copy of your transcripts, both high school and post-secondary, in support of your application.